-John begins this gospel in a very different manner to Matthew, Mark and Luke (the synoptic gospels).
+John begins this gospel in a very different manner to Matthew, Mark, and Luke (the synoptic gospels).
 Nothing is said concerning His earthly genealogy nor is anything said about the circumstances of His birth.
 John begins in eternity past, before the beginning of the universe.
 At the end of this book, John provides the purpose behind his writing, “these things are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name” (John 20:31).
-We will see that his goal in providing evidence with the view of evangelizing the lost is behind every section in his book.
-In this passage we will see three features of Jesus Christ as the Word.
+We will see that his goal in providing evidence with the view of evangelizing the lost is behind every section of his book.
+In this passage, we will see three features of Jesus Christ as the Word.

 THE WORTHINESS OF THE WORD (John 1:1-2)

 In the opening verse, John uses the term “Word” as a designation for Christ three times.
 Outside of this text, this term is used in the same way on three other occasions (John 1:14; 1 John 1:1; Rev. 19:13).
 The meaning and significance of this designation are to convey that Jesus Christ is the revelation of God to man.
 In the opening verse, John provides three descriptions that reveal the Worthiness of the Word.